BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

         # {'dataset1_UUID': <dataset1 EML (BeautifulSoup instance)>,
         #  'dataset2_UUID': <dataset2 EML (BeautifulSoup instance)>, ...}

-        # 2.2 From a DwCACoreLine instance, we can get back to the metadata of its source dataset:
+        # 2.2 From a DwCACoreRow instance, we can get back to the metadata of its source dataset:
         first_row = results.rows[0]
         first_row.source_metadata
         => <Source dataset EML (BeautifulSoup instance)>